Patchy Hair Loss

 When conservative methods fail, there are a host of surgical and nonsurgical methods to restore hair growth in the bald patches.
 Platelet-rich plasma (PRP) therapy, for example, can stimulate dormant hair follicles to regrow hair as a part of your alopecia areata treatment plan.

 Suffering from Alopecia Areata?
-Contact Dr. Darling, Hair Transplant Surgeon in Des Moines, Kansas City & Liberty, MO
+Contact Dr. Darling, Hair Transplant Surgeon in Kansas City, West Des Moines & Liberty, MO